 Principle of Least Privilege (PoLP)

-Every user receives only the minimum necessary privileges:
+Every user receives only the minimally necessary permissions:

 - Editors: Access only to relevant page trees and file areas